How to Stand Out on YouTube: 5 Lessons from Weird Al

-When I went to see Weird Al live in San Diego, I didn’t just see a concert—I saw a masterclass in visibility.
+When I went to see Weird Al live in San Diego, I didn't just see a concert.
+I saw a masterclass in how to stand out on YouTube.

 Forty years of songs.
-Families, three and four generations deep, singing every word.
+Families three and four generations deep, singing every word.
 Hawaiian shirts everywhere.
 Merch tables swarmed.
-This wasn’t just nostalgia.
+This wasn't nostalgia.
 It was proof that showing up consistently, in your own voice, builds something that lasts.

 So what does an accordion-playing parody artist have to do with your YouTube channel?